GitLab Runner Helm Chart

 helm install --namespace <NAMESPACE> gitlab-runner -f <CONFIG_VALUES_FILE> gitlab/gitlab-runner

-• <CONFIG_VALUES_FILE> is the path to values file containing your custom configuration.
-See the Configuring GitLab Runner using the Helm Chart section to create it.
+• <CONFIG_VALUES_FILE>: The path to values file containing your custom configuration.
+To create it, see Configuring GitLab Runner using the Helm Chart.

-If you want to install a specific version of GitLab Runner Helm Chart, add --version <RUNNER_HELM_CHART_VERSION> to your helm install command.
-You can install any version of the chart this way, however more recent values.yml may not work with an older version of the chart.
+• To install a specific version of the GitLab Runner Helm Chart, add --version <RUNNER_HELM_CHART_VERSION> to your helm install command.
+You can install any version of the chart, but more recent values.yml might be incompatible with older versions of the chart.

 Check available GitLab Runner Helm Chart versions

-Versions of Helm Chart and GitLab Runner do not follow the same versioning.
-Use the command below to get version mappings between Helm Chart and GitLab Runner:
+Helm Chart and GitLab Runner do not follow the same versioning.
+To see version mappings between the two, run the command for your version of Helm:

 # For Helm 2